 Big Sur Hide Bread

 This weekend, I made Big Sur Hide Bread again.
-I first tried it in 2010 (and made it again in 2014), and I liked it, but I honestly wasn’t quite satisfied with how they turned out.
+I first tried it in 2010 and I liked it, but I honestly wasn’t quite satisfied with how they turned out.
 The rolls were flat (didn’t rise), and incredibly dense, and the crust was too tough after the day I baked them.
 I didn’t think there was a problem with the recipe – I thought there was a problem with my implementation of it.
 I liked the flavor of the rolls and I liked how quick they were to make, so I wanted to try again and do the recipe justice.

 This turned out much better than before.
 The milk gave the bread extra tenderness that it had been lacking, and I think it helped the baking soda have a better reaction.
 Less flour made the rolls more tender and allowed them to rise, even though it made the batter stickier.